-Do you relish the challenge of making a positive impact on people’s lives supporting individuals with a rare condition and those who love and care for them?
+Do you relish the challenge of making a positive impact on people’s lives, supporting individuals with a rare condition and those who love and care for them?

-Role 2-3 days per week (flexible)
+Role 3 days per week (specific days to be discussed)

 Location Based at home

 This role will require frequent travel to Birmingham.

 Salary £25,233 – £28,605 (FTE)

 Actual salary for 0.6 role is £15,140 – £17,163 (depending on knowledge and experience).